• Skip to main content

 Natalie is an MSc candidate in Digital Policy at University College Dublin, based in Toronto, Ontario.
 She is interested in the impacts of emerging technologies on human rights and democracy.
 Natalie is a writer at Encode Canada and a journalist at Estonian Life newspaper in Toronto.

 📌 Editor’s Note: This piece is part of our Recess series, featuring university students from Encode’s Canadian chapter at McGill University.
-The series aims to promote insights from university students on current issues in the AI ethics space.
+The series aims to share insights from university students on current issues in AI ethics.
 In this article, Natalie Jenkins examines the fragmentation of the public sphere resulting from algorithmic social media.

 Photo credit: Jakob Owens on Unsplash.